Friday, 8 March 2019

 I like!

-But there again I love the water - tranquil Port Welshpool on the way home
+.... but then again I love the water - tranquil Port Welshpool on the way home

-Tuesday, 5 March 2019
+Monday, 4 March 2019

 March 4 - The Transit of Venus and banksias!

-The rarest of predictable astronomical phenomena has fascinated polymaths like Ptolemy, Horrocks, Kepler.
-And you say, so ....?
+The rarest of predictable astronomical phenomena has fascinated polymaths like Ptolemy, Horrocks, and Kepler.
+And you say, ....?
 It is what brought Joseph Banks to Australia.
-If Linnæus, Swedish naturalist and father of modern taxonomy, had his way Australia would have been called Banksia in honour of the man who collected and described a vast collection of plants from this new country - 1770 and exotic flora!
+If Linnæus, Swedish naturalist and father of modern taxonomy, had his way Australia would have been called Banksia in honour of the man who collected and described a vast collection of plants from this new country - 1770 exotic flora!

-Joseph Banks noted in his diary: “The countrey this morn rose in gentle sloping hills which had the appearance of the highest fertility, every hill seemd to be cloth’d with trees of no mean size.”
+“The countrey this morn rose in gentle sloping hills which had the appearance of the highest fertility, every hill seemd to be cloth’d with trees of no mean size.”

-A poor old specimen
+A poor gnarled specimen

-The bark like cankerous elephant skin.
+Bark like cankerous elephant skin

 A wee May Gibbs Banksia man

-The flower an astonishing thing
+The Banksia flower is an astonishing thing

-Zoom in!
 Quite fascinating- and the ants thought so too!

 This wee creature had me spell bound watching his gymnastics on a blade of grass